mbrt/keygen-post/post.md

 * when it works it's cool :) (and this is from [Jérémy](https://twitter.com/__x86));

 Weaknesses:
-* when no tests fail we are not sure everything is correct, because no correctness proof is given; static analysis can do that when it works (and often does not!);
+* when no tests fail we are not sure everything is correct, because no proof of correctness is given; static analysis can do that when it works (and often it does not!);
 * covering all the paths is not enough, because a variable can hold different values in one path and only some of them cause a bug;
 * complete coverage for non trivial programs is often impossible, due to path explosion or constraint solver timeout;
-* scaling is difficult, and execution time can suffer;
+* scaling is difficult, and execution time of the engine can suffer;
 * undefined behavior of CPU could lead to unexpected results;
 * ... and maybe there are a lot more remarks to add.

 ## KLEE
 KLEE is a great example of a symbolic execution engine.
-It operates on [LLVM](http://llvm.org/) byte code, used for software verification purposes.
-KLEE is capable to automatically generate tests achieving high code coverage.
+It operates on [LLVM](http://llvm.org/) byte code, and it is used for software verification purposes.
+KLEE is capable to automatically generate test cases achieving high code coverage.
 KLEE is also able to find memory errors such as out of bound array accesses and many other common errors.
 To do that, it needs an LLVM byte code version of the program, symbolic variables and (optionally) assertions.
 I have also prepared a [Docker image](https://registry.hub.docker.com/u/mbrt/klee/) with `clang` and `klee` already configured and ready to use.
 So, you have no excuses to not try it out!
 Take this example function:

 ```C
 #define FALSE 0